e-conomic/vml-docs/docs/data-upload.md

 ```

 !!! note
     The shell method is generally not recommended for production, but rather as a quick and easy way to get started.
-Although you are missing good S3 SDKs, it could still be used as a last resort.
+Although if you are missing good S3 SDKs, it could still be used as a last resort.